(as of May 3rd 2022)

 We process your personal data for the technical provision of our website on the basis of the following legal framework:

-- to safeguard our legitimate interests in accordance with Art.
+- in order to protect our legitimate interests under Art.
 6 para.
-1 lit. f GDPR in order to be able to make the website technically available to you.
+1 lit. f of the GDPR in order to be able to technically and securely deliver the website to you;

 3.2.2 Consent Manager